Ithaca College: Presidents

-Ithaca's current president is Dr. LaJerne Terry Cornish.
-She was named the school's 10th President in March 2022 after having served in as interim President since August 30, 2021.
+Ithaca's president is La Jerne Terry Cornish.
+She was named the school's 10th president, in March 2022, after having served in as interim president since August 30, 2021.
 She replaced Shirley M. Collado who departed Ithaca College to become the president and CEO of College Track, a comprehensive college completion program.
-She was named the ninth president of Ithaca College on February 22, 2017, and assumed the presidency on July 1, 2017.
+Collado was named the ninth president of Ithaca College on February 22, 2017, and assumed the presidency on July 1, 2017.
 She was previously executive vice chancellor and chief operating officer at Rutgers University–Newark and vice president of student affairs and dean of the college at Middlebury College.
 She is the first Dominican American to be named president of a college in the United States.
+During Collado's time as president she was the center of multiple controversies.
+She faced backlash when students and faculty discovered she was accused of sexually abusing a female patient while working as a psychologist in Washington, D.C., in 2000 and was convicted of sexual abuse in 2001.

-Collado announced in July 2021 that she will step down in January to become president and CEO of College Track.
+Students questioned her transparency when she announced plans to cut 116 full-time faculty members, some of whom had worked at the school for decades, after receiving a $172,769 payment.
+Collado eventually announced in July 2021 that she was stepping down in January 2022 to become president and CEO of College Track, a college completion program based in Oakland, California.

 Collado succeeded Thomas Rochon, who was named eighth president of Ithaca College on April 11, 2008.
-Rochon took over as president of the college following Peggy Williams, who had announced on July 12, 2007, that she would retire from the presidency post effective May 31, 2009, following a one-year sabbatical.
+Rochon took over as president of the college after Peggy Williams, who announced on July 12, 2007, that she would retire from the presidency post effective May 31, 2009, following a one-year sabbatical.
 During the fall 2015 semester, multiple protests focusing on campus climate and Rochon's leadership were led by students and faculty.
 After multiple racially charged events including student house party themes and racially tinged comments at administration led-programs, students, faculty and staff all decided to hold votes of "no confidence" in Rochon.
 Students voted "no confidence" by a count of 72% no confidence, 27% confidence, and 1% abstaining.
 The faculty voted 77.8% no confidence to 22.2% confidence.
 Rochon retired on July 1, 2017.

 Campus

-Ithaca College's current campus was built in the 1960s on South Hill.
+Ithaca College's campus was built in the 1960s on South Hill.
 The college's final academic department moved from downtown to the South Hill campus in 1968, making the move complete.